truchas/truchas/doc/reference-manual/THERMAL_BC_Namelist/index.rst

 :ref:`"htc"<thermal_bc_namelist/index:heat transfer>` or
 :ref:`"interface-htc"<thermal_bc_namelist/index:interface heat transfer>` type boundary conditions.
-The function is expected to be a function of :math:`(t,x,y,z)` for an "htc" condition, and a function of :math:`(T,t,x,y,z)` for an "interface-htc" condition.
-In the latter case :math:`T` is taken to be the maximum of the two temperatures on either side of the interface.
+The function is expected to be a function of :math:`(T,t,x,y,z)`.
+For an "htc" condition, :math:`T` is the boundary-face temperature.
+For an "interface-htc" condition, :math:`T` is taken to be the maximum of the two temperatures on either side of the interface.

 :Type: string
 :Default: none